 Laylat Al-henna

 The bride’s hands and feet are tattooed with henna by a hired henna artist.
-Henna is considered propitious in Islam.
+Henna is considered propitious in Islam, and this tradition can also be seen in Bosnian wedding customs.
 Thus, intricate patterns of henna are believed to manifest good luck and fortune for the bride.

 Egyptian Wedding Traditions That Take Place During the Wedding